willp240/antinullh/HOWTO.md

 The outputs are two tables for each script, one with the oscillation and normalisation parameters, and one with the systematic parameters.

+There's also a script that just compares datafits with the parameter values in tables from the final paper:

+>python make_data_table.py combined_input.csv

 <h3>MCMC</h3>

 NOTE: This section is a bit out of date because the code hasn't been brought in line with the rest of the antinullh repo yet.
 It will be updated when the code is!
 The non-fixed osc fits and llh scans are deprecated for now, and are not compiled by default.